2007 UCF Knights football team: Liberty Bowl

 With their Conference USA championship, UCF got an automatic berth at the AutoZone Liberty Bowl in Memphis, Tennessee on December 29, 2007.
 It was just their second ever bowl game.
 They faced Mississippi State from the Southeastern Conference.

 After trading 2nd-quarter field goals, neither team scored again until MSU's Anthony Dixon leapt into the endzone for a one-yard touchdown run with under two minutes remaining to put Mississippi State up by the final score.

 Kevin Smith tried for Barry Sanders' single-season rushing record but was shy of it by 61 yards, finishing with 119 yards rushing against MSU.
 He was one of only four players to rush for over 100 yards on MSU's defense all season.

-Awards & Milestones
+Awards and milestones

 In addition to winning the Conference USA title, UCF and its players won several other awards.
 Head coach George O'Leary was named C-USA Coach of the Year for the second time.
 Having twice won ACC Coach of the Year, O'Leary has now been awarded coach of the year four times, trailing only South Carolina's Steve Spurrier (six) and Utah's Dennis Erickson (six) among active FBS coaches.